SumoLogic/sumologic-documentation/docs/manage/partitions/flex/estimate-scan-data.md

 1. Hover over your SLO, click the three-dot kebab menu, and then click **Edit**.
 1. Click the meter icon <img src={useBaseUrl('/img/partitions-data-tiers/flex-pricing/meter-icon.png')} alt="meter-icon" width="25" /> in the upper right corner.

-Estimate the scan for different types of log-based SLOs:

-- **Request-Based SLOs**.
-For request-based SLOs, data is scanned once per minute and stored in SLO storage.
+- For **Request-based SLOs**, data is scanned once per minute and stored in SLO storage.
 Any late-arriving data is accounted for in a corrective fashion and appended to the SLO storage.

-- **Window-Based SLOs**.
-For window-based SLOs, data is scanned multiple times per minute.
+- For **Window-based SLOs**, data is scanned multiple times per minute.
 Due to technical reasons, late-arriving data cannot be accounted for, unlike request-based SLOs.
 Because of this, the SLO results are stored in SLO storage with some delay (typically 1 hour).
 To display up-to-date SLI values across our various SLO dashboards, we need to scan the last 1 hour of data multiple times.

 <img src={useBaseUrl('/img/partitions-data-tiers/flex-pricing/scan-estimates-slo.png')} alt="scan-estimates-slo" style={{border:'1px solid gray'}} width="600" />